goabstract/abstract-sdk/docs/embed.md

 ---
 id: embed
-title: Embed
+title: Embeds
 ---

+Embeds can be used to display interactive, up-to-date previews for layers and collections in any environment that supports HTML.
+To use an embed, create an `<iframe>` with special URL derived from public share URLs.

-> Note: Currently only links for layers that are publicly shared can be embedded
+> Note: Only links for layers that are publicly shared can be embedded.

-Embed can be used to display the latest preview for an Abstract layer in your document or application.
+## Creating an embed

 Given a public share url: